 And out of all of this merry chaos, out of all the sweet treats I have mixed up, this one is my hands-down favorite.
 Sweet and salty, peanut butter and chocolate, smooth and crunchy, this one could not be easier to make or more addictive to have on your counter.
 Or to have HAD on your counter, because the bowl I had on my own counter is now sadly empty.

-You also need a couple of bags of those little pretzel peanut butter sandwiches (I used the Snyder’s brand.
+You also need a couple of bags of those little pretzel peanut butter sandwiches (I used the Snyder’s brand).
 Two 8 ounce bags, and again, if you don’t see them in the snack aisle of your grocery store you can get them at this link.